 So let’s begin by identifying what these creatures are.

 Short answer: the underworld where all Batman villains dwell.
 Well, it’s the short answer, but it’s not exactly accurate.

-As you may know, honey bees aren’t native to these our great states, so all the bees living here today are mostly descendants of European bees, and recently some Australian bees.
+As you may know, honey bees aren’t native to our great states.
+All the bees living here today are mostly descendants of European bees, and recently, some Australian bees.

-The Asian bee was found to coexist with the varroa without suffering the same fate as their cousins in the west.
+The Asian bee coexisted with the Varroa without suffering the same fate as their cousins in the west.

 How do Varroa Mites Spread?

 Just like bad news, Varroa mites spread like wildfire.
 These mites spread through worker bees, robbing bees, and drone bees.
 The main aim of the Varroa is to feed on pupating bee brood.

 Whenever Varroas are hitching a ride on unsuspecting worker bees, that’s their ultimate destination.